CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Security/how-to-securely-connect.md

   ![SSL VPN-Plus](../../images/dccf/how-to-securely-connect5m.png)

-* Login with the same credentials you used to download the SSL VPN-Plus client.
+* Log in with the same credentials you used to download the SSL VPN-Plus client.

   ![SSL VPN-Plus](../../images/dccf/how-to-securely-connect6.png)